-While the concept of a 1:1 initiative is not new, it may not be a familiar one for students, staff, and community members within the district.
+While the concept of a 1:1 initiative is not new, it may not be a familiar one for all students, staff, and community members within the district.
 Essentially, the definition of a 1:1 initiative is a technology deployment where a device is available for each student.
 Within that broad definition, there are many different deployment models that have been implemented by districts that already have 1:1 in place.
-Below, I’ve provided the most current answers to a handful of the frequently asked questions concerning 1:1, which address many of the details of our upcoming deployment.
+Below, I’ve provided the most current answers to a handful of the frequently asked questions concerning 1:1, which address many of the details of our deployment.
 That said, it is important to note that these details, while accurate at the time of posting, may be subject to change based upon community input, funding changes, and other mediating factors.

 What is the purpose of the 1:1 initiative?
 Ultimately, the goal of the program is to positively impact the educational outcomes for and opportunities available to our students.
 As you might expect, there is a substantial amount of research conducted over the past two decades relating to the impact of 1:1 device initiatives in schools.
 Without going too deeply into the existing research – I’ll save that for a later series of posts – specific impacts that we can expect to see include increases in opens in a new windowstudent engagement, improved opens in a new windowequity of access resulting in a decrease in the digital divide, use of anytime/anywhere technology access to facilitate implementation of new and innovative pedagogical approaches (such as opens in a new windowthis, opens in a new windowthis, and opens in a new windowthis), and opens in a new windowimproved attendance, among a number of other factors.

 Will students be able to take devices home, and at what grade levels?
 Students at all of the district’s comprehensive high schools and junior highs will be assigned devices that they can take home.